Import Feeds

 Field Mapping (Primary feed only)

-Map your source column names to standardized project fields.
+Map your source column names to standardized project fields using field mapping.
 This enables consistent transformations and exports across channels.

 Quality Alerts